-3. Once you have selected the type of restore you want to perform, the Home page will display all backups catalogued by BackupAssist that match your selection.
-The backups will be grouped by the backup's source location, and by the restore tool that can be used.
+3. Once you have selected the type of restore you want to perform, the Home page will display all catalogued backups that match your selection.
+The backups displayed will be for active backup jobs, and grouped by the source data’s location and the restore tool that can be used.

 - If a backup can be used by two restore tools, it will appear in two groupings.

 - If a backup contains data from multiple locations, it will appear in a grouping for each location.